Capitalism and white saviourism

 When I contemplated writing this piece, I thought twice.
 In truth, I thought more than a few times.
 I was afraid.
 In fact, I still am a little.
 I know all too well the potential for my words to be twisted and convoluted so that they can tell the same old stories of that angry black woman with a chip on her shoulder, of reverse racism, of white women persecution.
 I know that if any white woman was to shed a single tear over these words, I could face structural violence or accusations of violence.
 Ironically.
 I know that some will invariably attempt to weaponise this reality, a reality which is not even only mine alone, and try to turn it against me looking for pathology or deficiency.
 But I am writing.
 And today, I am smiling.
 Knowing fair well, no amount of sobbing from me and/or my Black sisters would ever get us the compassion I am asked to show or shift the gaze onto those who do us violence.

 I chose to speak.
 I have an equal right to.
-I am tired of being asked to show compassion to those intent on not seing the harm they inflict onto me and others who look like me.
+I am tired of being asked to show kindness to those intent on not seing the harm they inflict onto me and others who look like me.
 I think I am getting too old for this.
 I have my own self-care to do.
-I do not exist to serve the wellbeing needs of violent white women or to protect their presumed innocence or claims to benevolence at the cost of my own sanity, because society will not recognise violence if it not obvious, male or gun/knife wielding.
+I do not exist to serve the egos of violent white women or to protect their presumed innocence or claims to benevolence at the cost of my own sanity, because society will not recognise violence if it not obvious, male or gun/knife wielding.
 It is not in my interest to pretend I do not see the expectations of self-sacrifice here.
 They always find their way into my life… But I will not reproduce the very social hierachies which do violence to so many.

 After the Pepsi scandal, Kendall relatives wanted us to know, ‘she would have been absolutely mortified about the backlash anything offensive is just not her’ and that, ‘she means well, always’.
-And I have no doubt by the time I post this, liberals of all creeds will ask me to consider wether the harm white women inflicts finds its source in white male patriarchy.
+And I have no doubt by the time I post this, liberals of all creeds will ask me to consider wether the harm white women inflicts finds its source in patriarchy.
 Wether Jenner was used.
-Wether it is fair or intelligent even, to hold white women to account given they also suffer oppression and exploitation in these same social systems and, perhaps wether my words might cause me lose ‘allies’ and support when there’s so little of these around.
+Wether it is fair or intelligent even, to hold white women to account given they also suffer oppression and exploitation within these very social systems and, perhaps wether my words might cause me lose ‘allies’ and support when there’s so little of these around.

 All while the Jenners and Dolezals of this world sponge off Black pain and trauma maintaining that lucrative proximity to Blackness so many of us feel flattered by.
-Dating or fantasising on Black men whilst treating black women with absolute contempt.
+So often dating or fantasising on Black men whilst treating black women with absolute contempt.
 Claiming benevolence whilst being unable to take responsibility for or reflect on any hurt occasioned since they are so clearly above racism.
 So no. I don’t need support and allyship that are contingent upon my silence.
 I don’t need a pat on the back in exchange for my empathy.
 Nor do I need my intelligence confirmed.
-I need for white women to quit weaponising innocence, their gift from white male patriarchy, to navigate capitalism or avoid accountability.
+I need for white women to quit weaponising innocence, their gift from white patriarchy, to navigate capitalism or to avoid accountability.
 Ultimately, I need for white women to stop being oppressive.
 That is what I need.
 So, it is what I am asking.